yoanmalie/d8-theming-guide/README.md

 ![With more than 200 new features and improvements, the upcoming release of the world’s leading open source web content management platform will win you over.](https://www.drupal.org/sites/all/modules/drupalorg/drupalorg/images/d8.svg)

+## Licence

+This document is (currently) under a [CC Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/).
+Please contact me in case you want to use parts of the documentation.

 ## Typos

 Since this text is constantly in progress.
 This means it still contains some typos and spelling mistakes.